 - A. Work Restrictions, General: Comply with restrictions on construction operations. - 1.
 Comply with limitations on use of public streets and with other requirements of authorities having jurisdiction. - 2.
-See the requirement in Section 01 1100 "Security Requirements." - B. Existing Utility Interruptions: Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions and then only after providing temporary utility services according to requirements indicated: - 1.
-See the requirement in Section 01 1100 "Security Requirements.".
+See the requirement in Section 01 11 00 "Security Requirements." - B. Existing Utility Interruptions: Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions and then only after providing temporary utility services according to requirements indicated: - 1.
+See the requirement in Section 01 11 00 "Security Requirements.". - C. Restricted Substances: Use of tobacco products and other controlled substances on Project site is not permitted.
+See the requirement in Section 01 1100 "Security Requirements."

-GENERAL 01 10 00 - 2
+SUMMARY 01 10 00 - 2